Air Conditioner Repair Checklist

 - Leading your system to wear out more quickly

-If you can’t recall when you last changed yours, turn off your unit completely and take out the filter.
+If you can’t recall when you last replaced your filter, turn off your unit completely and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an adjoining filter holder or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you can’t see any light, you should get a new one.